dylanbien/CS61Lab2/README.md

 SQL code that creates the following triggers:

 1. **before_manuscript_insert** which sets a manuscript's status to "rejected" if there are no reviewers associated with its ICode, and **after_manuscript_insert** which raises an exception and notifies the author if the manuscript has been auto-rejected.
+This exception prevents the manuscript from being inserted into the table.
 2. **after_reviewer_resigned** which sets a manuscript's status to "rejected" if its sole possible reviewer resigns, or reverts its status to "received" if its sole reviewer resigns, but there are other reviewers available associated with its ICode.
 3. **before_manuscript_status_updated** which automatically sets a manuscript's status to "in typesetting" once it has been "accepted".